FREQUENTLY ASKED QUESTIONS

 Where can I get information on museums, exhibitions, and tickets?

 There is a useful website, available in English, with great information about Paris' museums and exhibits.
 The site is called Museums in Paris (http://www.museums-in-paris.com).
 There is also something called the Paris Museum Pass, which will grant you access to most of Paris' museums (including the Louvre, Musée d'Orsay, & Centre Pompidou) and many sites.
-In many cases, this pass will will allow you to bypass lines.
+In many cases, this pass will allow you to bypass lines.
 You can find more detailed information on this pass at http://www.parismuseumpass.com/en/home.php.
 The Museum Pass is sold at all participating museums & monuments as well as at a few other locations in Paris.
 You can also purchase the pass at a few terminals in the Charles de Gaulle airport.
 There is a comprehensive list of points of sale at http://www.parismuseumpass.com/en/pass_points.php.
 If you plan well enough ahead of time, there is option to purchase the pass online and have it delivered to your home OR to an address in Paris.
 If you would like to have it delivered to Paris, please let us & your greeter know at least 4 weeks in advance so that we can let you know where is best to have it sent and ensure it will arrive on time.

 What else can Haven in Paris help me with?

 We are not a travel agency!
 While we are delighted to help you find the right apartment for your stay & see you through the booking process, we are unfortunately not able to assist with specifics such as day trips, tickets, reservations, and the like.
 As much as we would love to help out, this really is not our field of expertise.
 To remain efficient and give all of our guests the best service possible, we have decided to keep to the rental side of the business.
 For good resources, we would suggest searching the Internet, or for a more directed search, you can start by looking at a travel forum such as www.tripadvisor.com, www.slowtrav.com, or www.sloweurope.com.
 On the Haven in Paris website we have collected many useful links for the benefit of our clients for guides, trips, classes and more.
 There are also links to useful blogs with tons of information, which should help guide you in the right direction: http://www.haveninparis.com/links.php.
-Finally, there is the new and growing Haven in Paris blog: http://haveninparis.wordpress.com.
+Finally, there is our fabulous HiP Paris blog: http://hipparis.com/.
 And again, we are happy to put you in touch our personal concierge: http://haveninparis.com/luxe.php#c7.
 If in your research you come across any sites you feel would be helpful for future clients, please do not hesitate to send them along and we will add them to our links page.
 We are always on the lookout for new & helpful information about things to do!

 What kind of fun and enriching activities are available for my family in Paris?